cwilmott/GEOGC183/docs/Week-09-Geodata.md

 :material-numeric-1-circle: Start by exporting your new Feature Collection to **.csv** <br>
 :material-numeric-2-circle: Then, we need to *geocode* the address data into ```x``` and ```y``` coordinates.
 To do this, while ArcGIS and QGIS both have geocoders, it's sometimes easier to find a lighter solution online.
 Have a look around and see what you can find.
 This one worked okay for me <https://www.geoapify.com/tools/geocoding-online/>.
 If you'd like to learn more about how geocoding works, see <https://www.mapbox.com/insights/geocoding>

+!!!
+Tip "ArcGIS Detour"
+Benny has pointed out another pathway for geocoding if you're not happy with the results from the free geocoding tools.
+You can use the Address Points dataset here <https://data.acgov.org/search?q=Address%20points> .
+He writes, once in ArcGIS, then "drag and drop it into the catalog pane, and it should automatically appear as an option in the "geocode addresses" tool.
+If your address is in separate fields, you put the address number in "Address1," the street name in "Address2," and the street type in "Address3", and leave county and neighborhood blank.
+I get a ~95+% match rate with my dataset of all registered voters in Alameda County."
+Have fun!

 #### Convert the Data

 For some reason, you can't just easily open the geocoded CSV into <geojson.io> - this is a new bug, and it's super annoying.